totaljs/components/j-Folder/readme.md

 ## j-Folder

-The component can render a content like file browser. `path` must contain a path e.g. `Directory/Directory/Directory`.
+The component can render a content like file browser. `path` must be in the form e.g. `/Directory/Directory/Directory/`.
 Learn from example.

 __Configuration__: